Quantum Simulation of Random Unitaries from Clebsch-Gordan Transforms: Proof of Theorem Proof of Theorem 1

-This lemma was proven for the unitary group in \cite{cioppa2013matrix}.
+which completes the proof. \end{proof} This lemma was proven for the unitary group in \cite{cioppa2013matrix}.
 Similar statement trivially holds also for finite groups and their unitary representations.
-Now we are ready to present our main theorem, which is a formal version of \Cref{thm:main_1}: \begin{theorem} Consider the compressed oracle $\fO$ for arbitrary given compact group $G$ together with its representation $R$, defined in \cref{fig:pr_O_U}.
+Now we are ready to present our main theorem, which is a formal version of \Cref{thm:main_1}: \begin{theorem} Consider the compressed oracle $\fO$ for a given arbitrary compact group $G$ together with its representation $\rho$, defined in \cref{fig:pr_O_U}.
 Then the following equality is true:

-where $B(\lambda)$ is a basis of irrep $\lambda$ of the commutant of $R^{\otimes n}$ action, $E^{\lambda}_{T,S}$ are matrix units of the commutant, and $\fO_{\bullet,(y_k,x_k)} := (I \otimes \bra{y_k})\fO_{\mathrm{aux},\mathrm{work}}(I \otimes \ket{x_k})$, and compressed oracle $\fO$ acts on auxiliary and working registers. \end{theorem} \begin{proof} As first step, we insert resolutions of identities on the multiplicity registers, and we redraw the RHS of \cref{eq:thm_main_2} as in \cref{fig:proof_idea}, where white circles correspond to Clebsch--Gordan tensor and grey circles correspond to dual Clebsch--Gordan tensors \cite{grinko2023gelfand}.
-Secondly, note that the top tensor network in \cref{fig:proof_idea} is simply a matrix unit $E^\lambda_{S,T}$ of the commutant of $R^{\otimes n}$:
+where $B(\lambda)$ is a basis of irrep $\lambda$ of the commutant of $\rho^{\otimes n}$ action, $E^{\lambda}_{T,S}$ are matrix units of the commutant, and $\fO_{\bullet,(y_k,x_k)} := (I \otimes \bra{y_k})\fO(I \otimes \ket{x_k})$, and compressed oracle $\fO$ acts on auxiliary and working registers. \end{theorem} \begin{proof} As first step, we insert resolutions of identities on the multiplicity registers, and we redraw the RHS of \cref{eq:thm_main_2} as in \cref{fig:proof_idea}, where white circles correspond to Clebsch--Gordan tensor and grey circles correspond to dual Clebsch--Gordan tensors \cite{grinko2023gelfand}.
+By the tensor-network representation of matrix units in Eq.~\eqref{eq:matrix_unit_tensor_network}, the $x,\hat{x}$ tensor network in \cref{fig:proof_idea} is the adjoint matrix-unit element $\bra{\hat{x}}E^\lambda_{T,S}\ket{x}$.
+Next, we use the normal-dual Clebsch--Gordan identity from Eq.~\eqref{eq:dual_normal_CG}.

-where we are using notation $S = (S_0,s_1,S_1,s_2,S_2,\dotsc)$, $T = (T_0,t_1,T_1,t_2,T_2,\dotsc)$ to label basis vectors inside irreps of the commutant: $s_i, t_i$ are multiplicity labels, and $S_i, T_i$ are irrep labels.
-Note, that we avoid using multiplicity indices in circles in most of the tensor network diagrams for brevity.
-Next, we use the following fact relating normal and dual Clebsch--Gordan tensors \cite[Eq.\ (10), p.\ 289]{Vilenkin1992}:

-where $i$ denotes multiplicity.
 Using this equality we can transform bottom tensor network of dual CG tensor into a tensor network with normal CG tensors: